(Tremors of a different kind but equally frightening to those who experienced it – Image source: Wikimedia)

-I just had finished a meeting with my project team members and walked back to my place
+I just had finished a meeting with my project team members and walked back to my place.

 I was about to click on my emails when I feel a bit dizzy.
 I was swaying from side to side as if I was drunk.
 It took me several seconds before I realised that I was not drunk or was about to faint.

-We decided to go down early – many of the other tenants decided to do the same and they choked up the parking lot.
+We decided to go down early – many of the other tenants decided to do the same and they all choked up the parking lot.
 Sitting in my car, waiting for the traffic to start to move, I realised that I am in a worse situation than before.
-Imagine being trapped in the building basement whilst tremors being felt in the building.
+Imagine being trapped in the building basement whilst tremors are being felt in the building.
 There is no escape.

 TheStar today reported